NolanRudolph/Rainite/README.md

 </p>

 <p>
-	Collect materials, build armor and weapons, and conquer all other opponents!
+	Collect materials, build armor and weapons, and conquer all other opponents!<br>
+	Please click the "Deployment" tab to see the online game!
+Invite your friends and fight against one another :D
 </p>